 No specific scheme is available for comment, so assumptions have to be made.
-It is therefore assumed that the scale of development will be 2 storey, and will be representative of the character of development in the immediate locality.
+It is therefore assumed that the scale of development will be 2 storey, and will be representative of the character of development in the immediate locality which are of high density and follow traditional Cornish vernacular.
+It appears possible that a scheme of potential 10-15 homes could be accommodated on the site.
+It is also possible that any development will come forward in association with the development of part of the adjoining Pound Farm site, which falls within the settlement boundary for the Neighbourhood Development Plan.
+This site contains granite farm buildings that would appear suitable for conversion.

-It is suggested that these will be of a of a high density and follow traditional Cornish vernacular predominately in a terraced manner and fronting towards Tideford Road on the north-western site boundary, and facing out to the wider views further into the site.